Canada's International Transactions in Services

 The questionnaires providing direct input for Canada's international trade in services are sent to Canadian enterprises known to have or believed to have significant international trade in services activity.

 There are specialized questionnaires on commercial services (BP-17, BP-27, and BP-28) for enterprises involved mainly in insurance activities while questionnaires BP-20, BP-24, BP-25, BP-26, and BP-58 cover marine and air transportation services.
 These questionnaires are sent to all businesses known to have or believed to have significant international activity in these areas.
-These questionnaires are believed to cover close to 100% of their target population.

 The questionnaires listed in the Instruments Design section above cover only the business sector.
 Data regarding households and governments are taken from other sources as indicated in the Data Sources section below.